snobalfyte/SlowLoris/README.md

 ## Preventing Attacks

 Apache, and other thread-based web servers, are by their very nature vulnerable to Slowloris attacks.
 Event-based servers like the popular Nginx and lighttpd do not suffer from the same limitation and are not vulnerable to this kind of DoS attack.
 There are techniques and mods that can be used to configure an Apache server to be made less-vulnerable to slowloris.
-If you are currently running an Apache server see the defense links in the _resources_ section below for several tutorials to protecting your server against Slowloris attacks.
+If you are currently running an Apache server, see the defense links in the [_resources_ section](#resources) below for several tutorials to protecting your server against Slowloris attacks.

 ## Going Further

 Over the course of learning about Slowloris I came across a [node.js implementation](https://github.com/timseverien/slowloris-dos) that got me thinking: Could Slowloris be written to work in the browser using XMLHTTPRequests?
 And if so, what a nefarious distributed attack!
 Consider if someone hosted minified/obfiscated Slowloris JavaScript code that ran silently in your browser whenever you visited their website (or better yet, a website that they infected to serve their malicious `.js` code).
-If such a site received heavy traffic, potentially thousands of clients could be connected at once, all DDoSing targets without their knowledge (and without having infected their machines with a virus).
+If such a site received heavy traffic, potentially thousands of clients could be connected at once, all DDoSing targets without their operator's knowledge (and without having infected their machines with a downloadable virus).
 Think browser as botnet.

-I haven't had a chance to test this theory yet but hope to soon.
+I haven't had a chance to test this theory yet but I hope to soon.
 If anyone else is interested in working on this, drop me a line.

 ## Resources